Denise Huxtable: Return to The Cosby Show

-Bonet was fired from A Different World at the beginning of its second season, and Cosby re-hired her to appear on The Cosby Show's fifth season while A Different World underwent several changes in her absence.
-Robert E. Johnson of Jet reported that Bonet's cast mates happily welcomed her back to the series, with Cosby assuring her "there's nothing but love here for you".
-While struggling at first to determine the best way to approach the return of both Bonet and Denise, Cosby ultimately decided to incorporate some real-life experiences from his relationship with his own daughter Erinn who, similar to Denise, had dropped out of school in order "to find herself", into the character's re-introduction, which evolved into a storyline about children sometimes disappointing their parents but remaining loved by them regardless.
-Erinn attended Spelman College, the historically black institution upon which Hillman is based.

-The episode in which Denise returns home premiered on October 6, 1988.
-Since Cosby did not intend to add an infant character to the series, the show concealed Bonet's pregnancy using loose-fitting clothing, large coats, sofas and grocery bags.
-To allow Bonet time to have her baby, her character was temporarily written out of the series for one year by having Denise announce that she has decided to drop out of Hillman permanently in favor of relocating to Africa and pursuing a job opportunity as a wildlife photographer's assistant (after briefly attempting to become a fashion designer or record producer).
-Denise was downgraded from a main to recurring character for the remainder of the season.
+Bonet was fired from A Different World before its second season aired; Cosby reinstated her into The Cosby Show's fifth season, while A Different World underwent several changes to adjust to her departure.
+At first, Cosby struggled with how to approach Denise's return, but ultimately decided to borrow some real-life inspiration from his own daughter Erinn, who had also dropped out of college "to find herself".
+They reworked Denise's storyline to reflect children remaining loved by their parents despite disappointing them sometimes.
+Erinn had attended Spelman College, the historically black institution upon which Hillman is based.
+The episode where Denise returns home premiered on October 6, 1988.
+Since Cosby did not want to add an infant character to the series, the show concealed Bonet's pregnancy using loose-fitting clothing, large coats, furniture, and grocery bags.
+To allow Bonet time to have her baby, her character was written out of the series for a year by having Denise announce she has dropped out of Hillman to pursue a job opportunity as a wildlife photographer's assistant in Africa (after having briefly attempted to become a fashion designer or record producer).
+Denise was demoted from main to recurring character for the remainder of the season.

-Despite NBC producers alluding to the possibility of Bonet returning to A Different World permanently after giving birth, Bonet would only make one final appearance on the spin-off, a cameo during its third season, by which time the series had begun to focus on other characters.
-Allen created an entirely new character, Freddie Brooks, and recruited actress Cree Summer to occupy Bonet's vacancy as the show's "earthy, bohemian" character.
-In the wake of Bonet's departure, Tomei was also fired and her character written out of the series despite Allen's original intentions to retain "the dynamic of having a white girl in a black college."
-Although A Different World would remain a spin-off of The Cosby Show, Denise's absence severed connections between the two shows apart from the fact that Hillman is her father's alma mater during its earliest seasons.
+Despite NBC producers alluding to the possibility of Bonet returning to A Different World permanently post-pregnancy, Bonet would only make one final appearance on the spin-off, a cameo during its third season, by which time the series had shifted focus to other characters.
+Allen created an entirely new character, Freddie Brooks (Cree Summer), to replace Bonet as the show's "earthy, bohemian" character.
+In the wake of Bonet's departure, Tomei was also fired and her character written out, despite Allen's original intentions to retain "the dynamic of having a white girl in a black college".
+Jasmine Guy, who played schoolmate Whitley Gilbert, said she threatened to quit A Different World during its first season because she felt Bonet had been mistreated by producers.
+Guy also claims Bonet hired additional security because she felt unsafe on-set.
+Although A Different World would remain a spin-off of The Cosby Show, Denise's absence severed connections between the two shows apart from the fact that Hillman is her father's alma mater.